6000 Provider Investigations (PI) Facility

 6735 Sexual Activity between a Facility Employee and Former Client

-• As a priority 1 (P1), unless the incident occurred more than 30 days ago, there is no known or perceived risk, and the client is not a child, in which case the priority is priority 3 (P3).
+- Completes a Priority 1 (P1) intake, unless the incident occurred more than 30 days ago, there is no known or perceived risk, and the client is not a child, in which case, the priority is Priority 3 (P3).

 See: